mshea/lazy_gm_tools/A5E_SRD_Markdown/14_Exploration.md

 13. A large fallen tree blocks passage across the road.
 14. An ancient paved road from a civilization long before any in recorded history.
 15. The inert bodies of a family that have been killed and gnawed upon.
-16. A deserted farm whose owners clearly left in a hurry---there is still livestock there.
+16. A deserted farm whose owners clearly left in a hurry–there is still livestock there.
 17. A friendly stray dog accompanies the adventurers for a while.
 18. A strange waterfall which flows upwards.
 19. Unusual tracks indicate the passage of some rare monster.